 This plush representation features a brain with two thought clouds.
-For families, teachers, healthcare professionals, public health agencies and friends - this is a unique, memorable and useful tool to help educate, spread awareness, and hopefully get more people talking about this complicated and vitally important mental health topic.
+For families, teachers, healthcare professionals, psychologists, therapists, public health agencies and friends - this is a unique, memorable and useful tool to help educate, spread awareness, and hopefully get more people talking about this complicated and vitally important mental health topic.

 |Sizes||Giantmicrobes are based on actual microbes, cells, organisms and other critters, only 1,000,000 times actual size!

 XL (XL) 10-15"

 |Materials||Plush from all new materials.
 Stuffed with polyester fiber fill.
 Surface washable: sponge with water & soap, air dry.|

 |Packaging||Each plush microbe includes a printed card with fun, educational and fascinating facts about the actual microbe or cell.|